A sketch of pragmatics

 - Does the possessive ‘her kiwis’ refer to kiwis she ate, kiwis she bought (and ate together with her siblings), kiwis she grew herself, …?
 Again, you need contextual information to decide.
 I could provide this information by continuing (5) with ‘So she didn’t win the fruit grower’s contest’.

 - The kiwis are too sour for whom?
-For the judges, given the above information.
+For the judges, given the above context.

 So the next piece of information you get out of my utterance (after the presumption of optimal relevance) is ↣ I have said that Susan Pevensie told me that the kiwifruit she, Susan, grew were too sour for the judges at the fruit grower’s contest.
 If you believe in my honesty, you might also conclude that ↣ I believe that Susan Pevensie told me that the kiwifruit she grew were too sour for the judges.
 Further, if you trust my judgement, you arrive at ↣ Susan Pevensie told me that the kiwifruit she grew were too sour for the judges.

-Such conclusions, which are developed from the utterance by various completions and supplementations, are called explicatures; we will symbolise them with ↣.
+Such conclusions, which are developed from the utterance by referent assignment, disambiguation and enrichment, are called explicatures; we will symbolise them with ↣.
 Note that a proposition like (8), which we could call the ‘literal meaning’ of the utterance, is not necessarily an explicature.
 It isn’t if you believe in my dishonesty or mistrust my judgement, but also for metaphors and other figures of speech, on which more below, and for irony.

-The primary explicatures of interrogatives, imperatives and ironic statements, i.e. their analogues of (6), are ‘I have asked whether …’, ‘I have told you to …’, and ‘It is ridiculous to say that …’, respectively, but we won’t go into that.
+The primary explicatures of interrogatives, imperatives and ironic statements, i.e. their analogues of (6), are ‘I have asked whether …’, ‘I have told you to …’, and ‘It is ridiculous to say that …’, respectively.

-Inferences that aren’t logically compelling are defeasible: they can be ‘defeated’ (cancelled) by explicit information without sounding self-contradictory.
+All inferences that rely on context are defeasible: they can be ‘defeated’ (cancelled) by explicit information without sounding self-contradictory.
 Thus I could cancel most of your conclusions from (5) by continuing I’m not talking about Susan Pevensie but about Susan Sarandon.
-She made the birds Chinese style, sweet-sour, but used way too much lime juice.
+She made the birds Chinese style, sweet-sour, but used way too much lime juice for my taste.